 Those of you who follow me on Instagram would have seen my final choices of fabric.
 In the end, I decided to go with the bright circles, because who doesn't want a bit more colour in their lives!
 I bought a large cork board (55 x 45cm) from our local dollar store for only $9 - score!
 Here's a step-by-step guide on how I made this baby over:

-Step 1 | Gather materials - cork board, material, pins, double-sided tape and ribbon (which I didn't end up using as I didn't think it needed it).
+Step 1 | Gather materials - cork board, material, pins, double-sided tape and ribbon (NB: I didn't end up using the ribbon)

-Step 2.
-Flip the cork board over to find the staple connecting the border edges together.
+Step 2 | Flip the cork board over to find the staple connecting the border edges together.

 Step 3 | With a pair of pliers, gently pry the steel clips apart so the frame comes away from the cork.

-Step 4.
-Spray-paint the frame.
-This took 2 coats, with a 4 hour drying period in between coats.
+Step 4 | Spray-paint the frame.
+For me, this took 2 coats, with a 4 hour drying period in between coats.
 Here's the frame hanging in the garage from our family heirloom bassinet - coming in handy!
-(Avert your eyes from the half-finished garage...)

-Step 5.
-Give the fabric a good iron to remove wrinkles and creases.
+Step 5 | Give your selected fabric a good iron to remove wrinkles and creases.

 Step 6 | When the frame is dry, loosely place the fabric over the cork and gently slot the cork back into place, pushing the steel clips of the frame back together.

-Step 7 | When the frame is reattached, pull the fabric tight at the back so it sits flush against the cork, and pin it down on the side that won't be seen using thumb-nails.
+Step 7 | When the frame is reattached, pull the fabric tight at the back so it sits flush against the cork, and pin it down with thumb-nails on the side that won't be seen.

-Step 8.
-Trim the excess fabric away and fold the corners down so there is no bunching of the material.
+Step 8 | Trim the excess fabric away and fold the corners down so there is no bunching of the material.
 Pin the corners down.

-Step 9.
-Use double-sided tape to press down loose fabric.
+Step 9 | Use double-sided tape to press down loose fabric.
 It doesn't look pretty from the back but this doesn't matter because no-one is going to see it!

-Step 10.
-Measure the spot you'd like the frame to sit and push some small eyelet screws into the wood on both sides.
+Step 10 | Measure the spot you'd like the frame to sit and push some small eyelet screws into the wood on both sides.

-Step 11.
-Nail 2 picture-hanging hooks into the wall, then hang the eyelet hooks over these.
+Step 11 | Nail 2 picture-hanging hooks into the wall, then hang the eyelet hooks over these.
 We found this hanging method to be steadier than a piece of string/wire along the back of the board, just because it is quite big.

-So there you have it, a pretty easy process.
+So there you have it, a pretty easy process!
 Even easier if you decide not to paint the frame, but I prefer this over the plain wood look.
 I love the pop of colour now in the corner of our living room!